millord/generadordeMemes/README.md

 ## This app is meant be use for creating your own memes.
 The images are from a api.

 ```
-The api used for this app is: https://api.imgflip.com
+The api used for this app was: https://api.imgflip.com

 ```
 The link for this app is in : [Netlify](https://jmillord.netlify.com)